 The non-storage supply (NSS) forecast for a cold day included in table 3.2 is the one used in the Margins Notice process.
-Background to the Margins Notice is covered in the operational toolbox section and, in addition, changes to this process have been highlighted in our spotlight.
+Background to the Margins Notice is covered in the operational toolbox section on page 21, and, in addition, changes to this process have been highlighted in our spotlight on page 23.